-The data in Dr. Leiber's Assessment report shows disparities exist in 6 of the 8 Decision points and have grown (as measured by RRI) in 6 of the 8 Decision Points from 2013 to 2014.
-The data show that in 2014 minorities are:
+The data in Dr. Leiber's Assessment report disparities exist at every Decision point and have grown, as measured by RRI in 6 of the 8 Decision Points in each of the past 2 years.
+The data show that in 2015 minorities are: